 If the general consensus it that it’s good, then you go ahead and launch.
 If not, it’s back to the drawing board with no harm done.

 And best of all. you haven’t blown your budget!
 All it’s cost you is time to get valuable information and feedback.
+Having the luxury of doing so is a great attribute that marks prominently the inbound and outbound marketing difference range.

 When you have found a working method, outbound sales can be scaled up with relative ease.